opticyclic/npp-puppet-lint/README.txt

 README.txt     - This file
 JSLintNpp.dll  - Unicode version of plugin
-JsLintNppA.dll - ANSI version of plugin
+JSLintNppA.dll - ANSI version of plugin

 = History =

+0.1.1    Bug fixes

-0.1.0.100    Initial release
+0.1.0    Initial release

 = Todo =

-- Display list of Global variables (and other useful informations that JSLint produces) used in your JS script
+- Display list of global variables (and other useful informations that JSLint produces) used in your JS script